nortikin/sverchok/docs/nodes/generator/scripted2.rst

 write a script to load into Script Node 2.

 Script Node MK2 differs from Script Node iteratrion 1 in that offers more control.
-It also has a proptotype system where you could for example reuse the behavior of an generator and the template takes care of all the details leaving you to focus on the function.
-Scripts using the templates automaticlly becomes more powerful.
+It also has a prototype system where you could for example reuse the behavior of a generator and the template takes care of all the details leaving you to focus on the function.
+Scripts using the templates automatically becomes more powerful.

 It's a prototype so bug reports, questions and feature request are very welcome.